 Vidyard has a long-standing tradition of creating an annual holiday video.
 In this example, we see an Account Executive struggling to get that end-of-year renewal.
 Instead of the same old boring swag or card, she decides to record and send a personal video email featuring a classic holiday hit (with a twist).

 Stealable Tip: Chances are you have teammates with hidden talents that you can recruit for your culture or holiday video campaigns.
-Vidyard’s very own Alanna Gurr is an accomplished musician and she happily obliged to lend her musical talents for our video.
+Alanna Gurr, who’s featured in this video, is an accomplished musician, and she happily obliged to lend her musical talents.

 Viral Videos: Holiday Video Ideas Fit for the Masses